SzCillard/Game/README.md

 # 🎮 3.
 Running the Game

-Please fill the survey about the game once you tested the two agent: https://forms.gle/Z14zq54Q93AYP85C6
+Please take the survey about the game once you tested the two agent: https://forms.gle/Z14zq54Q93AYP85C6

 After installation: